YusefAmen/reflex/apps/backend/README.md

-# Reflex Backend
+# Reflex Backend (FastAPI)

 ## Overview
-FastAPI-based backend service for Reflex, handling log ingestion, reaction rules, and complaint management.
+This is the backend service for Reflex, built with FastAPI.
+It handles API requests, authentication, and integrates with Supabase for data storage and auth.

 ## Tech Stack
 - **Framework**: FastAPI